shamimKun/CalcuFIT/README.md

 To test the application without needing Java setup, switch to the `calcuFITexecutbale` branch ,download the repository,, and run the `CalcuFIT.exe` executable.

 #### Testing the Application in an Already Installed Java Version 8 Environment:
-The `.jre` package file is also supplied in the `master` branch.
-Just download that and run the jre.
+The `.jar` package file for this application is also supplied in the `master` branch.
+Just download that and run the file.